Etenil/emacs-substrate/README.md

 This is a minimal Emacs base config.
 Here's the short of the philosophy:

- - Focus on using default, built-in Emacs behavior
+ - Focus on using default, built-in Emacs behaviour
  - Emacs-lisp centric, encourage configuration through code
- - Allow update and upgrade of substrate
- - No magic
+ - Provide an upgrade path for Substrate
+ - Stay minimal, only include as little packages and config as possible
+ - Keep to the project vision, even though users are free to turn features off

 ## Installation

-To install emacs-substrate, clone this repository somewhere, then create the files:
+To install emacs-substrate, clone this repository somewhere, then create the following 2 files:

 ```lisp
 ;; ~/.emacs.d/early-init.el